alexcasche/react-ghp-styled/README.md

 Usage
 ---------------
 - Import the layout component from package
-- Wrap the demo conent inside the layou component
+- Wrap the demo conent inside the layout component
 - Pass the layout component the desired props
 <br/><br/>